 Jessica L Schultz

 Physical education for kids can be done anywhere.
 Use the tool below to help students understand what type exercise should be done on a regular basis to stay healthy and strong.
 FITT principles include frequency, intensity, type and time.
-Print the photo and cut out the pictures for gluing to a calendar to track participation in physical activity at home.
+Print this tool and cut out the pictures for gluing to a calendar to track participation in physical activity at home.

 - Frequency = How often we participate in physical activity for health